A Visit From The Ghost Of Christmas Past

 Once upon a time.

-I remember in high school, turning out the lights in our library, (I use the term loosely) and bathing in the blue glow of the tree, reflecting off the tinsel, and listening to Nat King Cole, Johnny Mathis and Andy Williams.
+I remember in high school, turning out the lights in our library, (I use the term loosely) and bathing in the glow of blue lights reflecting off the tinsel, and listening to Nat King Cole, Johnny Mathis and Andy Williams.
 Thank you (NOT) Ghost of Christmas past for stirring up long forgotten memories.

 As our own children grew, the scene changed.
 I can see us in the kitchen, laughing, cooking and recreating my favorite holiday treats, dates stuffed with walnuts and rolled in powered sugar, celery stuffed with cream cheese.
 I guess we did a lot of stuffing, mostly our faces.